apache/flink/docs/dev/table/tableApi.md

 {% endhighlight %}
      </td>
     <td>
       <p>Returns a string representation of an integer numeric value or a string in hex format.
 Returns null if numeric is null.
-E.g. "20" leads to "14", "100" leads to "64", "hello,world" leads to "68656c6c6f2c776f726c64".</p>
+E.g. For numeric "20" leads to "14", "100" leads to "64", and for string "hello,world" leads to "68656c6c6f2c776f726c64".</p>
     </td>
    </tr>
   </tbody>